cosmos/ibc-rs/ibc-clients/README.md

     `ibc-go` that supports the `08-wasm` proxy light client.

 > [!CAUTION]
-> DISCLAIMER: the `ibc-client-cw` is currently in development and should not be deployed for production use.
+> the `ibc-client-cw` is currently in development and should not be deployed for production use.
 Users are advised to exercise caution and test thoroughly in non-production environments.